Important information on tenancy law

 On the whole, the general law of tenure is also valid for student residences, but there are some peculiarities:

-Deposit: it is not necessary to pay interests on the deposit.
-However, Studierendenwerke pay interests on them internally and the interests are credited as income for the student residences.
-This allows a rent reduction.
+» Deposit: it is not mandatory to pay interests on the deposit.
+However, Studierendenwerke usually pay interests on them internally.
+These interests are credited as income for the student residences which in turn allows a rent reduction for all inhabitants.

-Security of tenure: usually temporary rental contracts, the continuation of the agreement cannot be requested, since the legitimate interest for the time limitation is prescribed by law following the “principle of rotation”.
-Exception: corresponding provisions in the usage regulations or general terms and conditions for rental.
+» Security of tenure: concerning temporary rental contracts, the continuation of the agreement usually cannot be requested, since the legitimate interest for the time limitation is prescribed by law following the “principle of rotation”.
+Exceptions may apply if corresponding provisions were included in the usage regulations or in the general rental terms and conditions.

-Moving out: it is generally not necessary to renovate a student residence when moving out, unless it has been specified in the contract.
-The student is though liable for damages, just like in all others rental agreements.
+» Moving out: it is generally not necessary to renovate a student residence when moving out, unless it has been specified in the contract.
+The student is though liable for damages, just like in all other rental agreements.

 Information and counselling about tenancy law